The NFL’s best remaining free agents

 Running Back

-Signed: Le’Veon Bell, Mike Davis, Andre Ellington, Frank Gore, Kareem Hunt, Carlos Hyde, Mark Ingram, Latavius Murray, Adrian Peterson, Zach Zenner
+Signed: Le’Veon Bell, Tevin Coleman, Mike Davis, Andre Ellington, Frank Gore, Kareem Hunt, Carlos Hyde, Mark Ingram, Latavius Murray, Adrian Peterson, Zach Zenner

 Best Available: Jay Ajayi, C.J.
-Anderson, Tevin Coleman, Marshawn Lynch, T.J.
+Anderson, Marshawn Lynch, T.J.
 Yeldon

-There’s still a strong market for running backs, with young guys like Coleman, Ajayi, and Yeldon available.
+There’s still a strong market for running backs, with young guys like Ajayi and Yeldon available.
 It’s a strong group of running backs, and even the players below all have shown they have something to offer.

 Others available: Ameer Abdullah, LeGarrette Blount, Alfred Blue, Doug Martin, Alfred Morris, Ty Montgomery, Bilal Powell, Stevan Ridley, Darren Sproles, Jonathan Stewart, Spencer Ware